melihsahtiyan/social_media_app/README.md

   - [bcrypt](https://www.npmjs.com/package/bcrypt) is a library to help you hash passwords.
   - [body-parser](https://www.npmjs.com/package/body-parser) is a Node.js body parsing middleware.
   - [chai](https://www.chaijs.com/) is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any **_JavaScript_** testing framework.
+  - [cloudinary](https://cloudinary.comdocumentation) is a cloud service that offers a solution to a web application's entire image management pipeline.
   - [dotenv](https://www.npmjs.com/package/dotenv) is a zero-dependency module that loads environment variables from a _.env_ file into _process.env_.
   - [Express](https://expressjs.com/) is a minimal and flexible **_Node.js_** web application framework that provides a robust set of features for web and mobile applications.
   - [express-validator](https://express-validator.github.io/docs/) is a set of **_Express.js_** middlewares that wraps validator.js validator and sanitizer functions.